vishalmali06/devTinder/homework.md

 - What are options in a Model.findOneAndUpdate method, explore more about it
 - API - Update the user API with emailId

+- Explore schematype options from the documentation
+- add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create custom validate function for gender
+- Improve the DB schema - PUT all required appropriate validation on each fields in Schema
+- Add timestamps to the userSchema